Rack-Aware MSR Codes with Linear Field Size and Smaller Sub-Packetization for Tolerating Multiple Erasures: The main results

 In the following, we will show how to repair two failed nodes within the same rack by optimal bandwidth.
 We only provide the process of repairing ${\bf c}_0$ and ${\bf c}_1$ from the remaining $\bar{d}=3$ helper racks.
+To better illustrate the repair scheme, Algorithm 1 outlines the corresponding repair algorithm.
 Note that the repair matrix is defined in \eqref{eq6}

 For $w\in[2]$, by the parity check equation \eqref{eq3-6-3} we have

 where \eqref{eq3-6-4} holds due to $\sum_{z\in[2]}\mathbf{R}_{0,z}^{\top}\mathbf{R}_{0,z} = {\bf I}_{4}$, while \eqref{eq3-6-5} is derived directly from Lemma \ref{lm4}.
 So for $ w\in[2]$ the above equation becomes